benjym/void-migration/README.md

 1. Download and unzip (or clone) this repository
 2. Install python 3.11 or newer
-3. Install the required python packages with `pip install numpy matplotlib tqdm json5`
+3. Install the required python packages with `pip install -e .`
+4. Set up your pre-commit hooks (so that when you make changes things are kept nice and clean) by running `pre-commit install`
 4. Run the code with `python void_migration/void_migration.py json/collapse.json5`.
 The parameters for this specific case are stored in `json/collapse.json5`.
 Change that file name to a different `json5` file to use those values instead.

 # Documentation